lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_1.md

 `@script`
-A powerful way of doing that is by leveraging R's functional programming strengths.
-The purrr package has an amazing and consistent interface for doing functional programming.
-Using the map function, we can apply a function or chain of functions to a list or vector.
-The first argument takes the list or vector and the second argument takes the function to apply to each list item.
+Using the map function from the purrr package leverages R's powerful functional programming strengths. purrr has a wonderful and consistent interface for using this functional programming.

-Here, we can add a tag to each model item in the list to indicate that the model is unadjusted.
+Let's use map to add more information to the model objects in the list.
+We'll add a tag to each model item in the list to indicate that the models are unadjusted.

+When we look at the list of models, we see that column has been added to all of them.

 ---
-## Bind rows to convert list into dataframe
+## Use bind_rows to convert list into data frame

 ```yaml
 type: "FullSlide"